HardisonCo/.github/international/malaysia/my-health/hms-scm/index.md

 ## Integration Points

-This document outlines how HMS-SCM is integrated with my_Health systems in Malaysia.
+This document outlines how HMS-SCM is integrated with my-health systems in Malaysia.